cozy/cozy-stack/docs/instance.md

 $ cozy-stack instances modify <domain> --blocked
 ```

-A `blocking_reason` can be added for specific cases and to inform a user the
+A `--blocking-reason` can be added for specific cases and to inform a user the
 reason of the blocking.

 Several pre-included reasons are included, but you can define your owns if needed.
 These reasons are: